 Over the years, mining has sparked vast and varied perspectives on the benefits and impacts on the environment, economy, and development.

-This approach has allowed us to help land owners realize plans for future mining operations or expansion of mining operations that serve as a resource area for high-quality limestone, a place-based limited resource used not only in Southwest Florida but also around the state for aggregate materials.
+This approach has allowed us to help land owners realize plans for future mining operations or expansion of existing mining operations that serve as a resource area for high-quality limestone, a place-based limited resource used not only in Southwest Florida but also around the state for aggregate materials.
 Aggregate materials are the principal component of concrete and asphalt used in the construction of roads, hospitals, churches, schools, homes and government buildings.

 Local and state governments use limerock for projects, as does the private sector.
 Having this natural resource available locally helps keep costs down while keeping jobs and revenues local.

-Focusing on properties that had been previously mined and were currently closed, MDA presented plans to the County to showcase the valuable redevelopment opportunities of these properties to further protect natural resources while increasing the tax base of Lee County.
+Focusing on properties that had been previously mined and were currently inactive, MDA presented plans to the County to showcase the valuable redevelopment opportunities of these properties to further protect natural resources while increasing the tax base of Lee County.
 The results of these efforts are two different overlays within the Lee Plan enabling residential density in Southeast Lee under certain and clear conditions that reaffirm appropriate environmental protections and restoration are provided.

 Each of these properties are clear examples of the measured and innovative steps taken to support the evolution of a mining project underscored by responsible growth management plans.